Fulbright Irish Scholar Awards

 What Are They?

-The Fulbright Irish Scholar Awards are grants for Irish citizens or E.U. citizens resident in the Republic of Ireland for three or more years to complete postdoctoral or professional research or lecturing for a period of 3 months up to 1 year.
-Applicants can chose one of the following three categories of Fulbright Scholar Award:
+The Fulbright Irish Scholar Awards are grants for Irish citizens, or E.U. citizens resident in the Republic of Ireland for three or more years, to complete postdoctoral or professional research or lecturing for a period of 3 months up to 1 year.
+Applicants can choose one of the following four categories of Fulbright Scholar Awards:

 - Lecturing: If the primary purpose of the project is to teach or team-teach at least one full semester course.
 Applicants will be required to submit course syllabi